 - Angel Share

-Some of you might be wondering why I didn’t include the famous PDT (Please Don’t Tell) or Milk and Honey.
-Because I think they’re overrated.
+Some of you might be wondering why I didn’t include the famous PDT (Please Don’t Tell).
+Because I think it’s overrated.
 Sure, the drinks are good, but so are drinks everywhere else.
 PDT is cool because you have to pick up a secret phone in a hot dog shop to get in, but once inside, the atmosphere and drinks aren’t anything really special.

 Remember the following: